 Our new online media literacy course is launching soon

-The News Co/Lab’s free, adaptive course kicks off Aug.
-3. Learn more about Mediactive: How to participate in our digital world.
+The third session of the News Co/Lab’s free, adaptive course kicks off Oct.
+5. Learn more about Mediactive: How to participate in our digital world.

 Could someone you know use some help in navigating our complex world of information?
 Understand how to sift through the avalanche of news and data that inundates us all these days?
 Have a better idea how to be a participant in our system of self-government by using credible information?

 It seems to us at the ASU News Co/Lab that we all could use this kind of assistance.
-And that’s why we’re launching a short online course in digital media literacy.
+And that’s why we launched a short online course in digital media literacy.
 It’s called “Mediactive: How to participate in our digital world,” and it’s free for the taking.